Deep Multimodal Fusion for Generalizable Person Re-identification: Related Works

 \subsection{Person Re-ID datasets}

 Many researchers from both academy and industry have made considerable contributions to build high-quality Re-ID datasets.
-Among them, Zhang~\textit{et al.}~\cite{zhang2021unrealperson} built the UnrealPerson pipeline that can make full use of synthesized image data towards a powerful Re-ID algorithm.
-Sun~\textit{et al.}~\cite{sun2019dissecting} introduce a large-scale synthetic data engine PersonX that can generate images under controllable cameras and environments.
-Wang~\textit{et al.}~\cite{wang2020surpassing} collect a virtual dataset named RandPerson with 3D characters which contains 1,801,816 synthetic images of 8,000 identities.
+Among them, \cite{zhang2021unrealperson} built the UnrealPerson pipeline that can make full use of synthesized image data towards a powerful Re-ID algorithm. \cite{sun2019dissecting} introduce a large-scale synthetic data engine PersonX that can generate images under controllable cameras and environments. \cite{wang2020surpassing} collect a virtual dataset named RandPerson with 3D characters which contains 1,801,816 synthetic images of 8,000 identities.
 However, these datasets are either in a small scale or lack of diversity, few of them provide rich attribute annotations, which cannot satisfy the need for multimodal learning in person Re-ID task.
-To relieve this dilemma, Xiang~\textit{et al.} manually construct a large-scale synthetic dataset FineGPR~\cite{xiang2021less} with fine-gained attributes annotations, which is also affiliated with a diversified FineGPR-C caption dataset.
-Compared with realistic datasets, FineGPR has a more evenly distribution of attributes, which is closer to the real world.
-Despite this, there is currently no very suitable research works to use the accurately semantic annotations of FineGPR~\cite{xiang2021less} dataset to reduce the domain gap between different domain and enhance the generalization ability of deep model.
+To relieve this dilemma, \cite{xiang2021less} manually construct a large-scale synthetic dataset named FineGPR with fine-gained attributes annotations, which is also affiliated with a diversified FineGPR-C caption dataset~\citep{xiang2021rethinking} for semantic-based pre-training.
+Compared with previous realistic datasets, FineGPR has a more evenly distribution of attributes, which is closer to the real world.
+Despite this, there is currently no suitable research to adopt the accurately semantic annotations of FineGPR dataset~\citep{xiang2021less} to reduce the domain gap between different domains and enhance the generalization ability of deep model.
+So, further progress related to multimodal deep learning on Re-ID event is needed.